 3. Eat three meals a day

 They say breakfast is the most important meal of the day.
 But during party season, every meal counts towards keeping you healthy.
-You’ll need the sustenance to maintain high energy levels, particularly if drinking or partying.
-Have a hot outfit planned for the party?
-It’s never a great idea to forego food for fashion.
-Eating light is better than eating nothing at all (And you’ll still slay with that fabulous outfit!).
+You’ll need the sustenance to maintain energy levels, particularly if drinking or partying.

-We, of course, recommend eating as healthy as possible, but if a greasy fast-food run is what the body calls for after a big night, give the people what they want!
+We, of course, recommend eating as healthy as possible, but if a fast-food run is what the body calls for after a big night, give the people what they want!

 If you’ve got back-to-back parties for a couple of days, make sure you eat regular meals.
 Food is fuel and your body’s going to benefit from having something substantial in the tank to keep you going.
 A six course banquet might not be all that appetising at the time, but even a few light snacks can help sustain your reputation as the Energizer Bunny.